Patient Privacy Policies (HIPAA)

 Hospital Directory.
 Inpatients are automatically listed in our hospital directory.
 The directory includes your name, room number, general health condition and religious affiliation.
 Unless you disagree or object, information in the directory may be disclosed to anyone who asks for you by name or to clergy members of your religious affiliation.

 Incapacity or Emergency Circumstances.
 If you are not present, or the opportunity to agree or object to a use or disclosure cannot practicably be provided because of your incapacity or an emergency circumstance, we may exercise our professional judgment to determine whether a disclosure to relatives and/or close friends is in your best interest.
-If we disclose information to a family member, other relative or a close personal friend, we would disclose only information that is directly relevant to the person’s involvement with your health care.
+If we disclose information to a family member, other relative or a close friend, we will disclose only information that is directly relevant to the person's involvement with your healthcare.

 Main Line Health Development Office